fabriziotappero/opencores-scraper/README.md

 is around 4.47GB of data, you are advised to check out only the branch that you might interested in.

-A list of all projects is available at:
+A searchable list of all projects is available at:

- www.freerangefactory.org/ip_cores.html
+ www.freerangefactory.org/cores.html

 Available Python scripts: